 Sort of.
 It’s complicated.
 I’ll give you some examples.

-I use the WPForms plugin for all of my contact forms.
+I use the WPForms plugin for all of my contact forms, which is more thoughtfully designed.
 WPForms loads a CSS file and depending on which features you’re using, a few JS files as well.
 However, it only loads these files on pages that have contact forms.
 This means it has zero impact on my site’s performance except for the contact page.

-Lastly, I use a plugin called Format Media Titles to automatically add titles to my images based on the file name.
-This plugin runs a little bit of PHP in the admin dashboard when I upload images and has zero impact on my site’s performance.
+On the other hand, I also use a plugin called Format Media Titles to automatically add titles to my images based on the file name.
+This plugin runs a little bit of PHP in the admin dashboard when I upload images, and that’s it.
+It has zero impact on my site’s performance.

 Now you can see why saying “plugins slow down your site” is not true.
-They do, they don’t, they do under certain conditions, etc. 🤷♂️
+Sometimes they do, sometimes they don’t, and sometimes they do under certain conditions.